trezor/trezor-firmware/README.md

-# TREZOR Firmware
+# TREZOR One Bootloader and Firmware

 [![Build Status](https://travis-ci.org/trezor/trezor-mcu.svg?branch=master)](https://travis-ci.org/trezor/trezor-mcu) [![gitter](https://badges.gitter.im/trezor/community.svg)](https://gitter.im/trezor/community)

 https://trezor.io/

-## How to build TREZOR firmware?
+## How to build the TREZOR bootloader and firmware?

 1. [Install Docker](https://docs.docker.com/engine/installation/)
 2. `git clone https://github.com/trezor/trezor-mcu.git`
 3. `cd trezor-mcu`
-4. `./build-firmware.sh TAG` (where TAG is v1.5.0 for example, if left blank the script builds latest commit in master branch)
+4. `./build.sh BOOTLOADER_TAG FIRMWARE_TAG` (where BOOTLOADER_TAG is bl1.5.0 and FIRMWARE_TAG is v1.7.0 for example, if left blank the script builds latest commit in master branch)

-This creates file `build/trezor-TAG.bin` and prints its fingerprint and size at the end of the build log.
+This creates the files `build/bootloader-BOOTLOADER_TAG.bin` and `build/trezor-FIRMWARE_TAG.bin` and prints their fingerprints and sizes at the end of the build log.

 ## How to build TREZOR emulator for Linux?